-Most of the DC cherry trees are located around the Tidal Basin.
-On a gorgeous Spring day, the Tidal Basin area is absolutely packed with visitors.
-Adding to this year’s Tidal Basin Spring Break mob scene is the recently dedicated Martin Luther King, Jr. National Memorial.
+Most of the Washington DC cherry trees are located around the Tidal Basin.
+On a gorgeous Spring day, visitors from around the world pack the Tidal Basin area.
+Adding to the Spring Break mob scene are visitors to monuments like the Martin Luther King, Jr. National Memorial.

 Since I live in the metro Washington DC area, I am fortunate to see cherry trees blooming in my neighborhood.
-There are a couple of nearby business parks lined with cherry trees, looking like a mini Tidal Basin scene.
+Nearby business parks look like mini Tidal Basins with their cherry trees and ponds (and no traffic!).